|

 eyes to light and tell-tale evidence of ingestion of drugs by nose

-or by mouth;
+or by mouth; (8) Examination of

 muscle tone -- Depending on the type of drug used, muscles can be